f-charton/f-charton.github.io/roots.md

 ### Data usage, and batch size

-So far, all models were trained using batches of 64 examples, and needed 400 epochs, or 120 million samples, to achieve high accuracy.
+So far, all my models achieve high accuracy after about 400 epochs, or 120 million samples.
 This is a very large training set.
+As noted, training on mixture of polynomials of different degrees can improve data efficiency: a model trained on 3 to 8-degree polynomials predicts the roots of a 6-degree polynomial just as well as one trained on 6-degree polynomials only.

-Better data efficiency is possible by reducing the batch size.
-Table 6 indicates the number of epochs and examples needed to train a model to 58% (max-err) accuracy (over polynomials of degree 3 to 6), for different batch sizes.
-With batches of 4 examples the mode needs 12.6 million examples, almost 10 times less that when using batches of 128.
-Note that smaller batches result in slower learning, since the optimizer, a slow operation, is called more often.
+Better data efficiency is also possible by reducing the batch size.
+All models are trained using batches of 64 examples.
+Table 5 indicates the number of epochs and examples needed to train a model to 58% (max-err) accuracy over polynomials of degree 3 to 6, for different batch sizes.
+Small batches results in much slower learning, since the optimizer, a costly operation, is called more often.
+Yet, only 12.6 million examples are needed with batches of 4, and 120 millions with batches 128.
+I tried larger batches (256, 512 and 1024) but they never reached 58% accuracy.

-Final accuracy tends to decrrease with larger batches: models with 256, 512 and 1024 batches never reached 58% accuracy.
-In these experiments, the besst accuracies were achieved with batch size between 32 and 64.
+When training data is generated, data efficiency is not an issue, but these results suggest that if we were learning from limited "real world" data, for instance learning a black-box computation from a system, or having to request all our data from an external (and slow) API, reducing batch size would be in order.

+Note that the results in table 5 are for 58% accuracy, if we consider the best possible accuracy, batch size of 32 and 64 seem optimal.

-**Table 6 - batch size, number or epochs, and millions of examples, to reach 58% accuracy**
+**Table 5 - batch size, number or epochs, and millions of examples, to reach 58% accuracy**
 |Batch size|Epochs|Millions of examples|
 |---|---|---|
 |4|42|12.6|